malitech1/altinet/README.md

 An AI assistant using computer vision to contextualise and interpret the world.

+It includes an offline speech synthesis service for producing human-like spoken responses without relying on external APIs.

 This repository currently contains a skeleton implementation.
 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for a description of the project layout and intended components.